By Charles Whiting

 But the RAF’s raid on the mountain had been in vain.
 Templeman-Rooke had been misinformed—the Führer was not in residence.
 He had remained in his bunker, spared yet again by the “providence” in which he believed so strongly.
 But he knew he could not go on forever.
 As he declared to anyone still prepared to listen to him in his Berlin bunker, he was not going to die at “the hands of the mob” like his friend and fellow dictator Mussolini.
 Nor was he going to allow himself to be “paraded through the streets of Moscow” in a cage.
 So, a broken man, embittered at the failings of his own people, and perhaps a little mad, the leader who had survived so many assassination attempts died by his own hand.
 His “providence” had run out at last.

 Even today, at a certain angle, one can see the series of depressions leading up to where Göring’s house was, marking one bomber’s run into the attack.
 Of the house itself only a few steps remain next to some bushes where visitors allow their dogs to do their business—“Hundepissecke” the locals call it.
 One wonders what roly-poly Göring would have said.
 Probably, he would have reached for his shotgun and started blazing away; he was always very keen to shoot anything on four legs.

-Well-known author Charles Whiting has contributed regularly to WWII History.
-He has written a number of well-received books, which have sold millions of copies worldwide.
+Well-known author Charles Whiting contributed regularly to WWII History.
+He also wrote a number of well-received books, which have sold millions of copies worldwide.